 Gov. Evers Orders Flags to Half-Staff in Honor of National Pearl Harbor Remembrance Day

-MADISON — Gov. Tony Evers today ordered the flags of the United States and the state of Wisconsin to be flown at half-staff on Sat., Dec.
-7, 2019, in honor of the more than 2,400 Americans, including 54 servicemembers from Wisconsin, who lost their lives in the attack on the United States Naval Base at Pearl Harbor on the morning of Dec.
-7, 1941.
+MADISON — Gov. Tony Evers today ordered the flags of the United States and the state of Wisconsin to be flown at half-staff on Thurs., Dec.
+7, 2023, in honor of National Pearl Harbor Remembrance Day.

 Mentioned in This Press Release